 In a saucepan or skillet, sweat shallots with olive oil first for about 4 min on medium heat.
 Add garlic and cook until fragrant and they lose their color.
 Add green peppercorns and cook for a minute or so.
 Crack some of the peppercorns with a large spoon.
 Add Cognac, bringing it to a boil and flambé.
 When the flame extinguishes, add stock, herbs and mustard and reduce by half.
 Add cream and reduce again by half, or until the sauce comes out creamy but not too thick or runny.
 Season with salt to taste.
 Keep warm.

 Before serving, add rendered any meat juices and swirl in the butter.
 This will give the sauce a silky, shiny character.
 Green peppercorn sauce can be made in advance and kept refrigerated.
-Reheat the sauce slowly before serving adding some stock if becomes too thick.
+Reheat the sauce slowly before serving and readjust consistency with a dash of water or stock.

 Rub meat with salt first, and leave it out for about an hour.
 Heat a large skillet and drizzle a good amount of a high smoke point neutral oil such as grape seed, or peanut oil.
 Avoid olive oil, or butter unless butter is clarified.